Quentin Grimes helps No. 6 Houston rout Alcorn State 88-55 - WHIZ News

+HOUSTON (AP) — Even short-handed, Houston didn’t miss a beat in its first game in 15 days.

-HOUSTON (AP) — Quentin Grimes had 27 points and 10 rebounds, Reggie Chaney added 18 points and six rebounds and No. 6 Houston overcame the absence of several key plays to rout Alcorn State 88-55 on Sunday.
+Quentin Grimes had 27 points and 10 rebounds, Reggie Chaney added 18 points and six rebounds and No. 6 Houston overcame the absence of several key players to rout Alcorn State 88-55 on Sunday.

+“We haven’t played a game since Dec.
+5, so we needed this to get our feet wet and get back in the flow of things,” Grimes said.

 Houston (5-0) was limited to nine players because of COVID-19 protocols and injuries.
 The Cougars played without second-leading scorer Marcus Sasser, preseason American Athletic Conference player of the year Caleb Mills, reserve guards Cameron Tyson and Ryan Elvin and center Caleb Broodo.